the7erm/mycroft-skill-diagnostics/README.md

 ```

 ## Diagnostics
 The diagnostics script needs to be defined in `mycroft.ini`.
 You can set it in `/etc/mycroft/mycroft.ini` or `~/.mycroft/mycroft.ini`.
 The script can be the output to any program you'd like.
 Whatever the stdout is, will be what mycroft says.
+Remember to restart the mycroft skills service once you add this.

 ## Example `DiagnosticsSkill` section.
 ```